 One of my biggest wishes is equity factors of all shapes and sizes as part of portable beta products.

-Newfound Risk Managed US Growth mutual fund provides that with not just one factor but three: momentum, quality and minimum volatility.
+Return Stacked® Risk Managed U.S. Stocks & Bonds mutual fund provides that with not just one factor but three: momentum, quality and minimum volatility.

 I also have the bias as a small business owner to want to support boutique level firms in the fund marketplace.

 I’m more likely to be willing to pay a little more (in terms of fees) for a fund that I think offers me a uniquely great strategy relative to more vanilla products typically offered by the giant providers out there.